 - Start close to home with parents/grandparents’ employers or affiliations:

 - Does the company or organization you or your parents work for offer any scholarships?
-Some companies offer scholarships to employees or children of employees and choose not to advertise outside the company

 - Look into the activities you are involved with such as work, clubs and organizations.